wajustinzhang/mlandrewngcourse/README.md

 # mlandrewngcourse
-this is all practice for andrew ng machine learning course
+this is all practices for andrew ng machine learning course using octave to implement.